Saturday 11th March 2023 9:30am – 1:00pm £85: WAITING LIST

 The risks, anticipation and thrill of removing glowing pieces from the kiln adds to the extraordinary excitement surrounding this technique!

 Raku Experience workshops run from 9.30am – 1pm (approx.).
-Cellan will guide you through the hands-on process of Raku firing two pieces.
+Cellan will guide you through the hands-on process of Raku firing three pieces.

-The cost for those attending is £90 for per workshop for current students, which includes refreshments.
+The cost for those attending includes refreshments.
 For current students please note that in addition to the workshop fee, any items you make will be weighed and charged per 100g to cover the materials and firing costs.

-For those not attending regular classes at The Clay Studio there is an additional £10 cash charge on the day to cover the provision of two Bisque pieces to fire.
+For those not attending regular classes at The Clay Studio there is an additional £15 cash charge on the day to cover the provision of three Bisque pieces to fire.